Georg9741/NotEnoughWallpapers/README.md

 </div>

 ## Setup
-1. If your Wallpaper Engine path isn't the default,
+0. If your Wallpaper Engine path isn't the default
 check Variables.inc and write your execution path in WEPath
-2. Create Profiles in Wallpaper Engine to run them with the Menu,
+1. Create Profiles in Wallpaper Engine to run them with the Menu
+(you can create profiles under *Displays* in Wallpaper Engine)
 name them *profileNUMBER* or add your profiles in Variables.inc
-3. Create Rainmeter Layouts in the Rainmeter Menu in the "Themes" Section,
+2. Create Rainmeter Layouts in the Rainmeter Menu
 name them *profileNUMBER* or add your profiles in Variables.inc
-4. Configure the Design of NEW (NotEnoughWallpapers) in Settings.ini to your liking
+3. Configure the Design of NotEnoughWallpapers in Settings.ini to your liking
 (accessible from the Context Menu)
-*.
-Tip: Change Transparency of Menu.ini in Rainmeter Menu, for Fade in on hover
+Tip: Change Transparency of Menu.ini in the Rainmeter Application (~100%), for Fade in on hover
-5. Change the Preview Image for each Profile via the Context Menu
+4. Change the Preview Image for each Profile via the Context Menu

-## ToDo
-- Change Settings.ini Design to new Notepad Version (with tabs)
-- Add a "Tab" to change profile names, instead of going into the Variables.inc File
-- Find a solution for Terminal opening in Corsair iCue Version (source code not included in this repository)
-- Add Corsair iCue Edition to repository
-- Change Padding Options Limit to 999 (current: 99)
-- Fix: Padding Options going out of box if numbers under 10
+Screenshots or a video tutorial will be created in the future.
+In the meantime, please contact me if you have any problems.

 ## Contact

-Discord - Georg9741#3646
+Discord - Georg9741

 Project Link: [https://github.com/Georg9741/NotEnoughWallpapers](https://github.com/Georg9741/NotEnoughWallpapers)